1950 Miami Redskins football team

 The 1950 Miami Redskins football team was an American football team that represented Miami University during the 1950 college football season.
 In their second and final season under head coach Woody Hayes, the Redskins compiled a 9–1 record, outscored opponents by a combined total of 251 to 163, and defeated Arizona State, 34–21, in the 1951 Salad Bowl.
 Ara Parseghian was an assistant coach, and Bo Schembechler played at the tackle position on the team.

+The Redskins ranked second among small college teams in total offense (416.3 yards per game) and third in passing offense (175.7 yards per game).